-The number of unauthorized immigrants in the U.S. has stabilized in recent years after decades of rapid growth.
-But the origin countries of unauthorized immigrants have shifted, with the number from Mexico declining since 2009 and the number from elsewhere rising, according to the latest Pew Research Center estimates.
+For the first time, the number of unauthorized immigrants living in the U.S. was lower in 2015 than it was at the end of the Great Recession in 2009.
+The origin countries of unauthorized immigrants also shifted during that time, with the number from Mexico declining and the number from other regions rising, according to the latest Pew Research Center estimates.

 Here are five facts about the unauthorized immigrant population in the U.S.

-4Six states accounted for 59% of unauthorized immigrants in 2014: California, Texas, Florida, New York, New Jersey and Illinois.
-But some state populations had changed since 2009, despite the stable trend at the national level.
+4Six states account for 59% of unauthorized immigrants: California, Texas, Florida, New York, New Jersey and Illinois.
+But individual states have experienced different trends.
 From 2009 to 2014, the unauthorized immigrant population decreased in seven states: Alabama, California, Georgia, Illinois, Kansas, Nevada and South Carolina.
 In all of them, the decline was due to a decrease in unauthorized immigrants from Mexico.
 In six states, the unauthorized immigrant population rose over the same time period: Louisiana, Massachusetts, New Jersey, Pennsylvania, Virginia and Washington.
 In all of these but Louisiana, the increases were due to growth in unauthorized immigrant populations from nations other than Mexico.
-In Louisiana, it was an increase in Mexican unauthorized immigrants that drove the overall increase in the number of unauthorized immigrants.
+(In Louisiana, the overall increase was driven by an increase in Mexican unauthorized immigrants.)

 5A rising share of unauthorized immigrants have lived in the U.S. for at least a decade.
 About two-thirds (66%) of adults in 2014 had been in the U.S. at least that long, compared with 41% in 2005.
 A declining share of unauthorized immigrants have lived in the U.S. for less than five years – 14% of adults in 2014, compared with 31% in 2005.
 In 2014, unauthorized immigrant adults had lived in the U.S. for a median of 13.6 years, meaning that half had been in the country at least that long.
 Only 7% of Mexican unauthorized immigrants had been in the U.S. for less than five years in 2014, compared with 22% of those from all other countries.